Net-Leased Retail Research Report

 Access Full Report

-- Core retail sales vaulted 5.7 percent year over year in February, highlighting the strength of consumers.
-Lead growth categories include e-commerce, food and drink establishments, and health and personal care stores.
+- Core retail sales advanced 3.3 percent year over year in July, highlighting the strength of consumers.
+Lead growth categories include e-commerce, building materials and garden supplies, and furniture and home furnishings.